Tie Dye Kit – Best Tie Dye Kits of 2023

 Best One Step Kit: 12 Color One-Step Tulip Tie Dye Kit

-This set has a whopping 26 colors so there’s plenty to choose from.
-It’s great for kids because the bottles are smaller than most, making them easier for kids to hold.
+This set has a whopping 24 colors so there’s plenty to choose from.
+It’s great for kids because the bottles are smaller than most, making them easier for little hands to hold.
+Plus, it comes with spray bottles for a different effect!
+And there are a bunch of gloves included, along with a bonus table cover and funnels to keep things tidy!

 Get the latest DIY tutorials, reviews, and crafting updates